 COMPLAINANT: The Complainant considers the disputed domain name confusingly similar to a trademark in which it has rights.
 The Complainant claims that the Respondent has no rights or legitimate interests in respect of the disputed domain name.
 According to the Complainant, the Respondent is not known by the disputed domain name and is not related to the Complainant.
-Also, according to the Complainant, the disputed domain name is a typosquatted version of the Complainant's mark which can be evidence that the Respondent lacks rights and legitimate interests in the disputed domain name.
-The Complainant also claims that the Respondent does not use the disputed domain name in connection with any legitimate use.
+Also, according to the Complainant, the Respondent does not use and has no demonstrable plan to use the disputed domain name in connection with any legitimate use.
 Finally, the Complainant considers that the disputed domain name was registered and is being used in bad faith.
-The Complainant contends that the Respondent must have known of the existence of the Complainant's trademark given its distinctiveness and well-known character.
-The Complainant further claims that the misspelling of the Complainant's trademark is evidence of bad faith.
+The Complainant contends that the Respondent must have known of the existence of the Complainant's trademark given its distinctiveness and reputation.
 According to the Complainant, the Respondent has not demonstrated any activity in respect of the disputed domain name, and it is not possible to conceive of any plausible actual or contemplated active use of the disputed domain name by the Respondent that would not be illegitimate.
+The Complainant claims that MX records are configured, which suggests that the disputed domain name may be actively used for email purposes.
+In the Complainant's view, it is inconceivable that the Respondent will be able to make any good faith use of the disputed domain name as part of an e-mail address.